The Living Daylights: Casting

 Dana Broccoli suggested Timothy Dalton.
 Albert Broccoli was initially reluctant given Dalton's public lack of interest in the role, but at his wife's urging agreed to meet the actor.
-However, Dalton would soon begin filming Brenda Starr and so would be unavailable.
+However, Dalton was due to begin filming Brenda Starr and so was unavailable.
 In the intervening period, having completed Brenda Starr, Dalton was offered the role once again, which he accepted.
 For a period, the filmmakers had Dalton, but he had not signed a contract.
 A casting director persuaded Robert Bathurst—an English actor who would become known for his roles in Joking Apart, Cold Feet, and Downton Abbey—to audition for Bond.

 Bathurst believes that his "ludicrous audition" was only "an arm-twisting exercise" because the producers wanted to persuade Dalton to take the role by telling him they were still auditioning other actors.
 Dalton agreed to the film while travelling between airports: "Without anything to do, I decided to start thinking about whether I really, really should or should not do James Bond.
 Although obviously we'd moved some way along in that process, I just wasn't set on whether I should do it or shan't I do it.
-But the moment of truth was fast approaching as to whether I'd say yes or no. And that’s where I said yes.
+But the moment of truth was fast approaching as to whether I'd say yes or no. And that's where I said yes.
 I picked up the phone from the hotel room in the Miami airport and called them and said, "Yep, you're on: I'll do it."

 Dalton's take was very different from that of Moore, regarded as more in line of Ian Fleming's character: a reluctant hero who is often uncomfortable in his job.
 Dalton wished to create a Bond different from Moore's, feeling he would have declined the project if he were asked to imitate Moore.
 In contrast to Moore's more jocular approach, Dalton found his creative muse from the original books: "I definitely wanted to recapture the essence and flavour of the books, and play it less flippantly.
 After all, Bond's essential quality is that he's a man who lives on the edge.
 He could get killed at any moment, and that stress and danger factor is reflected in the way he lives, chain-smoking, drinking, fast cars and fast women."